-Fragile, vulnerable yet compassionate; Beryl has returned home to her little village in Somerset after year in Paris which did leave many speculations over her speedy trip to France, she is now home to resume her life and get ready for her wedding to Henry.
-But, she has a secret one that her cold fiancé will like nor understand, her only confidant is the local curate who happens to be Henry’s brother; Mark.
+Fragile, vulnerable yet compassionate; Beryl has returned home to her little village in Somerset after a year in Paris which did leave many speculations over her speedy trip to France, she is now home to resume her life and get ready for her wedding to Henry.
+But, she has a secret that her cold fiancé will like nor understand, her only confidant is the local curate who happens to be Henry’s brother; Mark.
 He listens like no other ever has listened to her before.
-He never puts her down or pity’s her, their talks are full of sensitivity and compassion and they both share a passion for wanting do live peacefully and loving their families and community.
+He never puts her down or pity’s her, their talks are full of sensitivity and compassion and they both share a passion for wanting to live peacefully and love their families and community.

 I really took Beryl into my heart, her depression is sensitively and beautifully written by Mimi, she hasn’t overdone anything with Beryl’s state of mind and her bouts of anxiety and melancholia it is very grounded, very relatable and you feel an instant connection to her, your heart goes out for her, you are willing her on and wanting her to have the happiness she so sourly deserves.

 Mark is the perfect man, kind, caring, loyal, compassionate and more than anything incredibly good.
-He is a real sweetie, but there is a loneliness and a pain he keeps hidden, he is and has been in love with Beryl for a long time.
+He is a real sweetie, but there is loneliness and pain he keeps hidden, he is and has been in love with Beryl for a long time.
 There is some really touching moment between them that shows just how worthy of her affections he is, his compassion and forward-thinking is commendable.
 It’s very rare I stray from my usual hero type of the baddies and rogues, but there is something about this decent man that really tugs at the heartstrings.

 I have always spoken very openly about how mental health illness awareness has always been close to my heart, seeing someone very close suffer from a mental health illness isn’t pleasant and talking about it is even less pleasant but it is a discussion everyone needs to have.
-We all need to move past this subject being a taboo and start bringing this matter to everyday life.
-So I want to take this moment to not only applaud Mimi for writing this story and having such a brave woman as the main character, but also thank her for not only bringing awareness to this subject, but also showing how this illness was looked upon in the Victorian era and ultimately how it is looked upon now.
+We all need to move past this subject being taboo and start bringing this matter to everyday life.
+So I want to take this moment to not only applaud Mimi for writing this story and having such a brave woman as the main character but also thank her for not only bringing awareness to this subject but also showing how this illness was looked upon in the Victorian era and ultimately how it is looked upon now.
 So, Thank you!!

-This is a beautiful and very tender story, which at times you will either read with a huge sentimental grin on your face or sniffing back the tears.
+This is a beautiful and very tender story, which at times you will either read with a huge sentimental grin on your face or sniff back the tears.
 It’s full of sensitive understanding of the subject matter, heart-rending, poignant and utterly captivating.
 Mimi has created the most atmospherically moving and genuinely uplifting story, one that will forever stay buried deep into this little bookworm’s heart.